bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 ### SSL/TLS connection
 Make use of configured TLS connections (in a common TLS configuration node), where you can provide paths to your certificate files.

+### Authentication
+Starting from version 1.0.0 three different authentication methods can be used:
-### Basic authentication
++ Basic authentication
++ Digest authentication
++ Bearer authentication

-Apply your username and password for http requests that require user authentication.
+Apply your username and password/token for http requests that require user authentication.
 This data will be stored outside the flow (i.e. in a flows_xxx_cred.json file instead of the normal flows_xxx.json file).
 This way these credentials will not be shared with other users when a part of the flow is being exported.

-Note that basic authentication can be used both for the http and https protocols.
+Note that basic authentication can be used both for the http and https protocols, but https is advised to make sure that your password is transferred across a secure connection.
+In case of digest authentication the password itself will be encrypted, so it will be transferred over a normal http connection.

 ### Output (format)
 The output data in `msg.payload` can be formatted as UTF8 string, as JSON object, or as binary buffer.
 Make sure to use binary buffer in case of images, i.e. when decoding an MJPEG stream.